orange-cloudfoundry/cf-ops-automation/Readme.md

 </em>
 </p>

-As a result, resources gets provisionned and operated:
 * Templates are specified in a git repo (referred to as "paas-templates").
 It contains a hierarchical structure with root deployment and nested deployment templates.
-* Configuration are specified in a git repo (referred to as "secrets").
+* Configurations are specified in a git repo (referred to as "secrets").
 Their structure mimics the template structure, indicating which deployment template should instanciated.
 See
 * Generated pipeline triggers provisioning of resources whose credentials and secrets are pushed into a git repo (referred to as "secrets").
 Plan is to move credentials to credhub.

 A `root deployment` contains infrastructure to operate `nested deployment`s.